RainbowMiner/RainbowMiner/README.md

 This configuration would bind all GTX1050Ti in the system to Ethash and X16R mining, only, excluding the ClaymoreEthash miner.
 Setting the flag "DisableDualMining" to "1", all dual-algorithm miners will be removed from this device's list.

-## WEB-INTERFACE

-For your convenience, you can monitor and setup RainbowMiner using your web browser.
-The web interface very prominently shows RainbowMiner's live profitability and the current BTC exchange rates.
-To start the web interface, simply open the URL [localhost:4000](http://localhost:4000) in a new browser tab.
-- Dashboard: shows the live running miners & pool balances, click the Pause/Restart button to halt and restart RainbowMiner.
-It will take up to 20 seconds, until the miner script finalize the pause/restart procedure, so give it some time.
-- Selected Devices: lists the preselected devices (through command line parameter or configuration)
-- All Devices: lists all available devices in your rig
-- Best Pools: lists the best possible pool for every algorithm
-- All Pools: lists all pools available vs. all algorithm
-- Miners: lists all miners vs. all algorithm
-- Active Miners: lists the best possible miners for each algorithm
-- Manage Stats: reset stats of failed miners & reset all benchmarks
-- Restart benchmarks for updated miners

 ## CREDITS

-The miner script has initially been forked from https://github.com/MultipoolMiner/MultipoolMiner for my private use, only.
+The miner script has initially been forked from MultiPoolMiner, for my private use, only.
 Since I changed and optimized the script a lot to suit my needs, I decided to make the source code public, so that others can profit from my optimizations.

-**
-If you are happy with the script, bitcoin donations are greatly appreciated:
+**If you are happy with the script, bitcoin donations are greatly appreciated:**
-- The MultipoolMiner author: 1MsrCoAt8qM53HUMsUxvy9gMj3QVbHLazH
-- The RainbowMiner author: 3DxRETpBoXKrEBQxFb2HsPmG6apxHmKmUx
+- BTC: 3DxRETpBoXKrEBQxFb2HsPmG6apxHmKmUx
-**